tdopierre/FewShotPseudoLabeling/README.md

 In order to use this repository, you must provide a path to embeddings models.
 Such paths are defined in `util/constants.py`.
 The default path is set to `$HOME/.models/`

+You can also use transformers, by specifying either a name of a model or a path to it.

-Default embeddings are from [FastText](https://fasttext.cc/), and can be downloaded [here](https://fasttext.cc/docs/en/crawl-vectors.html).
+[FastText](https://fasttext.cc/) embeddings can be downloaded [here](https://fasttext.cc/docs/en/crawl-vectors.html).
 You must download the *bin* file, and it must be named `cc.${LANGUAGE}.300.bin`

 ### Input file formats